Manay Na Ye Dil

-Manay Na Ye Dil (lit: The heart does not accept) is a Pakistani television series that aired on Hum TV and is directed by Babar Jawad.
+Manay Na Ye Dil (lit: The heart doesn't listen) is a Pakistani television series that first aired on Hum TV in 2007 and is directed by Babar Javed.
 The story is based on the emotional conflicts of four people who feel powerless to control their feelings.

 Plot

 Zainab, an orphan who has been raised by her aunt, has since childhood been in love with her aunt's son, Sheheryar.
 Sheheryar ends up in an arranged marriage with Rubab, a selfish woman and the complete opposite of what Sheheryar expects in a wife.
 When Rubab aborts their child, Sheheryar loses his mind and in deep depression, he becomes involved with Roshni, a prostitute.
 Sheheryar falls in love with Roshni, but his mother manipulates the situation in such a way that Zainab and Sheheryar get married.
 Sheheryar, however, does not forget his love and goes in search of Roshni.
-He finds that Roshni is happily married to another man in Australia with a son.
-Sheheryar does not know that he is in fact the father of the child.
-Yet Sheheryar due to his obsession, tries to reconcile his relation with Roshni, and they succeed.
+He finds that Roshni is happily married to another man in Australia and has a son now.
+Sheheryar does not realize that he is in fact the father of the child.
+An obsessed Sheheryar tries to reconcile with Roshni, and they succeed.
 The drama ends with both leaving together.